heroku/heroku-pipeline/README.md

 heroku-pipeline
 ===============
-An experimental Heroku CLI plugin for continuous delivery on Heroku.
+An experimental Heroku CLI plugin for [continuous delivery](http://en.wikipedia.org/wiki/Continuous_delivery) on Heroku.

-The pipeline commands set up a simple pipeline of apps where the latest release of one app can be promoted to the next app downstream.
-The promotion only copies the slug and leaves the downstream app's config vars and add-ons untouched.
+This plugin is used to set up a simple pipeline of apps where the latest release of one app can be promoted to the next app downstream.
+The promotion only copies the upstream build artifact and leaves the downstream app's config vars, add-ons, and Git repo untouched.
+An app can only have one downstream app, but there is no limit to the length of the pipeline or the number of upstream apps.
-The pipeline configuration is stored as a config var in the upstream app so it is globally accessible to collaborators and does not depend on another service maintaining state.
-An app can only have one downstream app, but there is no limit to the length of the pipeline.

 Example Usage
 -------------